Eating disorders trial

 All referrals will be processed by Artius Health Services on behalf of the CQWBSC PHN, and supported by the project team.
 To refer:

-- Complete the Medical Assessment Form (to be completed by a General Practitioner or Eating Disorder Specialist Service)
+- Complete either the Medical Assessment Form (smart form*) or Medical Assessment Form (word format) – to be completed by a General Practitioner or Eating Disorder Specialist Service

-- Support the participant to complete the Eating Questionnaire (smart form version of EDE-Q and Dass 21)
+- Support the participant to complete either the Eating Questionnaire (smart form*) or Eating Questionnaire (excel spreadsheet)

 Forward completed documentation: